Annie VanderMeer

 Annie VanderMeer (also credited as Annie VanderMeer Mitsoda, Annie Carlson, Annie VanderMeer Carlson, and Anne VanderMeer) is an American video game designer specializing in role-playing video games, best known for her narrative work on 2021's Unpacking and her design work on the 2012's Guild Wars 2.

-Biography
+Early life and education

 Annie VanderMeer attended Macalester College and earned an Honors B.A. in English in 2003, writing about science fiction and fantasy in contemporary American literature.

+Career

 After the discovery that there were limited opportunities to study and teach English/gaming in graduate school, VanderMeer (then Annie Carlson) started work at Papaya Studio in the summer of 2004, where she worked on Taxi Driver, a video game "sequel" to the film of the same name.